Art by Janet L. Snell

 "Bullshit," Morshky growled.

 "Watch," said Smithers, who produced a spring-loaded knife and snapped open the blade, with which he made an incision in Morshky's forearm.
 The incision didn't bleed, and the guy took out a semicircular sliver of metal.
 Its perforations matched exactly those of an identical sliver he took from his pocket, and he lined up a series of numbers.
 "That's your identifier number," he said to Morshky.
 "Let's go.
-We have a rendezvous at sixteen hundred hours."
+We have a rendezvous at 1600 hours."

 "No, wait," Morshky pleaded.
 "You're a fucking psycho.
 I have a wife.
 I have a job.
 I have a home."